anhvoms/hpc/philly-cluster/README.md

-# Deploy a Slurm Cluster in Azure
+# Deploy a P Cluster in Azure

 Deploys a cluster with N number of infrastructure nodes and M number of worker nodes